riteshkasat/Spam-Classifier/README.md

 - Python 3

 - **train-data**
-This directory stores the training data.
-The code recursively looks for directories: "ham" and "spam".
-You can have multiple "ham" and "spam" directories inside this directory.
-Emails are stored in files with the extension ".txt" under these directories.
+This directory contains the training data.
+The code recursively looks for sub-directories: "ham" and "spam".
+You can have multiple "ham" and "spam" sub-directories inside this directory.
+Emails must be stored in files with the extension ".txt" under these sub-directories.

 - **test-data**
-This directory stores the unlabelled data files that needs to be classified as spam or ham.
+This directory contains the unlabelled data files that needs to be classified as spam or ham.

 **Note:** This repo contains demo data with a handful of spam and ham files for training.
 For significant results, please collect large amount of training data.

 Running
 -------

-This repo contains two programs: nblearn.py will learn a naive Bayes model from labeled data, and write the model parameters to a file called nbmodel.txt. nbclassify.py will use the model to classify new data.
+- This repo contains two programs: nblearn.py will learn a naive Bayes model from labeled data, and write the model parameters to a file called nbmodel.txt.
+- nbclassify.py will use the model to classify new data.

 nblearn.py will be invoked in the following way: